 - Many employees also preferred working from home and the flexibility to balance work and home responsibilities, including picking up children from school in the middle of the day.

 - There are disadvantages and inequities, however.
-For instance, working from home is available more to higher-paid, white collar employees.
-Some without access to reliable internet, such as those in rural areas, were excluded.
+For instance, working from home is available more to higher-paid, white-collar employees.
+Some without access to reliable internets, such as those in rural areas, were excluded.
 And employees also missed some of the collaborative and social aspects of office work or had difficulty drawing a clear line between work and personal time when working remotely.

 - Who was interviewed in this piece and what are their backgrounds?